khoaphamanh/deep-learning-tutorial/deep_learning/README.md

 The content of the **advanced** level includes:

 - Generative Adversarial Networks (GAN)
-- Autoencoders and Variational Autoencoders
+- Autoencoder and Variational Autoencoder
-- Attention Mechanisms and Transformers
+- Attention Mechanisms and Transformer
 - Vision Transformers